 According to my calculations, each 7,000 should equate to around a kilo of fat loss, this as long as I keep using my weight loss pills.
 That would mean I should have lost around 5.2kg.
 I’ve lost 4.1… is the maths wrong?

 Where did that 1.1kg go?

 In the last 6 weeks, I’ve done just under 32 hours of exercise.
 I think its a fair assessment to say that I’ve probably put on at least 1.1kg of muscle.

-I’m pretty confident in saying that maintaining a decent calorie deficit led to a decent amount of weight loss.
+I’m pretty confident in saying that maintaining a decent calorie deficit and using cbd oil led to a decent amount of weight loss.
 According to Matt Hansel, the oils for optimal fat browning, suppress your appetite by blocking and lessening the firing of the CB1 receptors.

 I could have eaten healthier foods, sure, but just sticking to a low calorie diet meant I ate way more green veg, because if you eat chocolate, you end up hungry.
 And the exact mix of foods you eat doesn’t have much impact on weight loss.